 Typically, such bonds are issued by the government, government agencies, banks, and a few corporations.
 They are a niche instrument.
 Hence, only a few organisations issue them and a few investors invest in them.
 Read this blog because it explains the meaning of perpetual bonds, the risks and benefits associated with such bonds, and many related aspects.

-What are Perpetual Bonds?
+What is Perpetual Bond?

 A perpetual bond is a kind of debt instrument with no term of maturity.
 If you have invested in a perpetual bond, you can never redeem your investment.
 Then, why should you invest in such a bond?
 A perpetual bond pays you a steady interest income forever.
 That’s why they are known as perpetual bonds.